getbouncer/react-native-cardverify/README.md

 #### Android

 The following steps outline the basic installation procedure.
-More details can be found in the native [integration guide](https://docs.getbouncer.com/card-verify/android-integration-guide#integration).
+More details can be found in the native [integration guide](https://docs.getbouncer.com/card-verify/android-integration-guide#integration) and create an [API key](https://api.getbouncer.com/console).

 ##### 1.1 Request credentials
 If you don't already have them, request repository credentials from [license@getbouncer.com](mailto:license@getbouncer.com).